warrenjayv/arma2_missions/README.md

 # install
   1. clone to C:\Users\<username>\OneDrive\Documents\ArmA 2\missions
      - note: omit 'OneDrive' and use local Documents
+  2. run arma 2, go to `single player`, run `editor`, and load mission.
+  3. click `preview`
+  - save to single / mp missions to run scenario in these modes

 # how to play

   note: the fireteam only enters gunship if copilot is `pilot`.